andrew/ultimate-awesome/README.md

 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
 - [awesome-astrobiology](https://github.com/o957/awesome-astrobiology) - A curated list of awesome resources for astrobiology.
 - [awesome-infectious-disease-modeling](https://github.com/o957/awesome-infectious-disease-modeling) - A curated list of awesome resources for infectious disease modeling.
+- [awesome-preimplantation-genetic-diagnosis](https://github.com/O957/awesome-preimplantation-genetic-diagnosis) - A curated list of awesome resources for embryo screening and scoring.
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-japanese-places](https://github.com/olety/awesome-japanese-places) - Cool places to visit in Japan.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.